Worst Female Serial Killer In Recorded History

-Death is female in the worst mass religious murder in the world.
+Death is a female from Uganda and her name is Credonia Mwerinde believed to be the worst mass religious murder in the world.
 Many of the worst serial killers recorded in history are women.
 Women who society tends to believe can’t engage in such dreadful activities as they are thought of as caregivers and kind.

 |Mwerinde the Worst Female Serial Killer In Recorded History|

 Credonia Mwerinde was believed to organize the death of at least 924 followers in the cult in a fire and mass killing that engulfed the secluded mountain church at Kanungu, Uganda.
 The mass murder is the largest religious sect mass murder in the world, the second largest is Jim Jones who led 912 followers to their deaths in Guyana in 1978.